Colloquia and Reading Groups

 Multifaith Integral Human Development Colloquium

 This colloquium aims to explore how various religious and spiritual traditions would approach the concepts and values of integral human development (IHD).
-Though IHD originated in Catholic social teaching, its framing is universal and its proponents assert that it can be applied to any context.
+While the concept of IHD originated in Catholic social teaching, its framing is universal and advocates believe that it can be applied in many contexts.

-In an effort to explore these possibilities, the colloquium will bring in practitioners, scholars, and experts who do not come from a Catholic worldview to discuss how their belief systems inform humanitarian, peacebuilding, and development theory and practice.
+In an effort to explore these possibilities, the colloquium will bring in practitioners, scholars, and experts from various traditions to discuss how their belief systems inform humanitarian, peacebuilding, and development theory and practice.

 The goal of the colloquium is for participants to draw connections and expand IHD beyond its Catholic roots to become a truly global framework.

 For more information, please contact Charles Powell at email@example.com.

 Supported by the Ansari Institute for Global Engagement with Religion and the Nanovic Institute for European Studies.

 Theology and Ethnography Reading Group

 This reading group brings together graduate students, recent graduates, and faculty who do theological research using qualitative methods such as participant observation, interviews, and focus groups.
 The goals of the group are: (1) to facilitate networking and mutual support among those engaged in theological fieldwork; (2) to create opportunities to engage one another’s work and address common concerns; and (3) to foster the development of ethnographic theological research at the University of Notre Dame.

 For more information or to receive email updates about upcoming meetings, please contact Ken Amadi (firstname.lastname@example.org).